Optimization Strategies for Variational Quantum Algorithms in Noisy Landscapes: Appendix A : details of the algorithms

-\textbf{Nuclear Reaction Optimization (NRO)}: The Nuclear Reaction Optimization (NRO) algorithm is inspired by nuclear reactions, including fusion and fission processes.
-It simulates these reactions to explore and exploit the search space.
-By modeling energy release and particle interactions during nuclear reactions, NRO effectively searches for optimal solutions, reflecting the dynamic processes of nuclear physics. \cite{nro2019}
+\textbf{Nuclear Reaction Optimization (NRO):} \cite{nro2019} Inspired by nuclear reactions, including fusion and fission processes, NRO simulates these reactions to explore and exploit the search space.
+By modeling energy release and particle interactions during nuclear reactions, NRO effectively searches for optimal solutions, reflecting the dynamic processes of nuclear physics.

-\textbf{RIME Optimization (RIME)}: The RIME Optimization algorithm is based on the physical phenomenon of rime ice formation.
-It simulates the processes of ice accumulation and sublimation to explore the search space.
-By using principles of phase change and energy transfer, RIME balances exploration and exploitation, aiding in the search for global optima through simulation of ice-related processes. \cite{rime2023}

-\textbf{Tug of War Optimization (TWO)}: The Tug of War Optimization (TWO) algorithm is inspired by the game of tug of war, where two teams pull on opposite ends of a rope.
-The algorithm models this competitive interaction to explore the search space.
-By simulating the balance of forces and strategic pulls, TWO navigates complex optimization landscapes effectively, reflecting the dynamics of competitive tugging. \cite{two}

-\textbf{Wind Driven Optimization (WDO)}: The Wind Driven Optimization (WDO) algorithm is inspired by the movement of air masses in the atmosphere.
-It simulates the dynamics of wind flow to explore the search space.
-By modeling pressure gradients, wind velocity, and Coriolis forces, WDO balances exploration and exploitation, leveraging atmospheric dynamics to find optimal solutions. \cite{wdo}
+\textbf{RIME Optimization (RIME):} \cite{rime2023} Based on rime ice formation phenomena, RIME simulates ice accumulation and sublimation processes.
+The algorithm uses population size and a soft-rime parameter that controls the ice formation characteristics, balancing exploration and exploitation through phase change dynamics.

+\textbf{Tug of War Optimization (TWO):} \cite{two} Inspired by the competitive tug of war game, TWO models force balance between opposing teams.
+The algorithm primarily uses population size to determine the number of participants, with competitive dynamics naturally emerging from the strategic pulling mechanisms.